suitangi/Minimal-Newtab/README.md

 - Use npm for builds
   - Automate builds for different browsers
   - Potentially no-code UI build
+  - Actual tests for surrounding files and backgrounds
 - Optimize for hardware acceleration for videos (potentially disabling effects without HA)